The Great Salt Lake, the Mormons, and the perfect snow are a few things we instantly associate with Utah, but what is Utah famous for besides these?

 - The driving legal limit is 0.05%, lower than any other state;

-- Price of booze is regulated, and obviously much more expensive than other states;
+- The price of booze is regulated and obviously much more expensive than in other states;

 - You can’t ship alcohol to your house;

 Together with Hawaii, Utah is the only state where any kind of gambling is strictly forbidden, while tobacco is banned in indoor public places.

 As we mentioned earlier, Utah is a very religious state, and a majority of the people in Utah are Mormons, aka LDS.
 LDS aren’t allowed to drink alcohol, smoke, take illegal drugs, or gamble.
 Despite obviously being a secular state, the LDS has a huge influence in Utah.

 Records and fun facts about Utah

 Finally, Utah holds a few notable records and is home to unusual and fun facts that are globally recognized.
 Let’s explore some of them:

 - The name Utah comes from the Native American Ute tribe, which means “people of the mountains”;